Unim8trix/RazerBook/README.md

 makepkg -is
 ```

-## WIP: Security and Privacy
+## WIP: Yubikey

-Thinks to make my little book a bit more secure and protect my privacy as much as i wish.

 ### Using FIDO 2 (Yubikey) with luks partition and systemd

-Cause passwords are not secure, i would like to use yubikey to unlock the luks partition.
+I would also like to use yubikey to unlock the luks partition.
 Install the needed FIDO lib and add yubikey to luks partition headers

 ```bash